 Although automation and frequency vary depending on the testing type, continuous and automated testing are now standard practices and the end goal for most types of testing.
 TestOps is also becoming a widely adopted best practice for organizations that develop software.

 TestOps is a discipline that blends testing and operations to support various teams in the testing process, ensuring that testing infrastructure always remains reliable and efficient.
-The main goal of TestOps is to empower testers to spin up the proper test environments and work with other teams to set up automated testing processes.
+Its main goal is to empower testers to spin up the proper test environments and work with other teams to set up automated testing processes.

 The technology stack is the top aspect for successful Agile and DevOps automation.
 65% of respondents consider the technology stack essential or very important, per the 2020-2021 World Quality Report by Capgemini.

-In the past few years, the emergence of TestOps and the increasing need for test automation engineers have led to a growing shift to QA automation.
-The new roles in testing address the challenges of using modern testing solutions, infrastructure, and QA environments.
+In the past few years, test automation engineers and TestOps have led to a growing shift to QA automation.
+These new roles in DevOps and testing address the challenges of using modern testing solutions, infrastructure, and QA environments.

 Defining SLOs is fundamental to the success of engineering teams because it aligns core objectives across engineering, product teams, and customers—a common framework for the entire organization in terms of reliability and performance for the end-user.